-4.2 | Revisiting species concept of protists
+4.2 | Revisiting the species concept of protists

-The proper delimitation of species is an essential requirement for both biodiversity assessments and a correct understanding of their ecology, biogeography, and evolutionary history.
-As is the case for almost every group of organisms, the species concept in protists has been discussed in many publications yet is still highly controversial (Boenigk et al., 2012; Leliaert et al., 2014; Malavasi et al., 2016).
-The great majority of protist species are still delimited morphologically, although the morphology alone is generally insufficient to distinguish natural species units (Hoef-Emden, 2007; Škaloud & Rindi, 2013).
-However, this concept was frequently applied in proposing and testing hypotheses of distribution patterns and speciation mechanisms in protists (Fenchel, 2005; Finlay & Fenchel, 1999), which can lead to confusing inferences.
+The proper delimitation of species is an essential requirement for both biodiversity assessments and a correct understanding of their ecology, biogeography and evolutionary history.
+As is the case for almost every group of organisms, the species concept in protists has been discussed in many publications yet remains highly controversial (Boenigk et al., 2012; Leliaert et al., 2014; Malavasi et al., 2016).
+The great majority of protist species are still delimited morphologically, although morphology alone is generally insufficient to distinguish natural species units (Hoef-Emden, 2007; Škaloud & Rindi, 2013).
+However, this concept has frequently been applied in proposing and testing hypotheses of distribution patterns and speciation mechanisms in protists (Fenchel, 2005; Finlay & Fenchel, 1999), which can lead to confusing inferences.

 Importantly, the lack of clear morphological delineation between recently derived taxa of protists may obscure evolutionary relationships and tempos of change.
 This bias, based on the morphological perception of species, is well demonstrated when comparing macro- and microorganisms.
-Estimated divergence times of plant or animal sister species generally range from tens of thousands to several million years, with a considerable portion of species originating during the Pleistocene glaciations (Johnson & Cicero, 2004; Wallis, Waters, Upton, & Craw, 2016).
-For example, estimated speciation times span 0.03-4.1 Mya in birds (Johnson & Cicero, 2004), 0.002-4.6 Mya in cichlids (McCune, 2001; Genner et al., 2007), 0.5-1.5 Mya in sea stars (Foltz, Nguyen, Kiger, & Mah, 2008), about 1.5 Mya in frogs (Sasa, Chippindale, & Johnson, 1998), and less than 1 Mya in endemic cyprinodontid and semionotid fishes, fruit flies and Tetragnatha spiders (McCune, 2001).
+Estimated divergence times of plant or animal sister species generally range from tens of thousands to several million years, with a considerable proportion of species originating during the Pleistocene glaciations (Johnson & Cicero, 2004; Wallis, Waters, Upton, & Craw, 2016).
+For example, estimated speciation times span 0.03-4.1 Ma in birds (Johnson & Cicero, 2004), 0.002-4.6 Ma in cichlids (Genner et al., 2007; McCune, 2001), 0.5-1.5 Ma in sea stars (Foltz, Nguyen, Kiger, & Mah, 2008), ~1.5 Ma in frogs (Sasa, Chippindale, & Johnson, 1998), and <1 Ma in endemic cyprinodontid and semionotid fishes, fruit flies and Tetragnatha spiders (McCune, 2001).
 In addition, extremely fast speciation times, evolving within thousands of generations, have been observed in numerous plant and animal taxa (Hendry, Nosil, & Rieseberg, 2007).

 In contrast to macroorganisms, the estimated divergence times of sister protist species are usually much longer.
-Dinoflagellate species divergence varies from 5.5 to 32 Mya (Leaw et al., 2016; Lowe, Martin, Montagnes, & Watts, 2012), diatom divergence times then generally span 2.9-11.7 Mya (Brown & Sorhannus, 2010; Sörhannus, Fenster, Hoffman, & Burckle, 1991; Whittaker, Rignanese, Olson, & Rynearson, 2012).
-Noteworthy, more recent divergence times were estimated for those protist groups producing a variety of beautifully ornamented shells or scales, such as Radiolaria (about 1.7 Mya; Ishitani, Ujiié, de Vargas, Not, & Takahashi, 2012) and Coccolithophores (0.3-5.6 Mya; Sáez et al., 2003).
-Obviously, the scarcity of morphological features in protists lead to ignoring recently diverged lineages and recognizing rather evolutionary old lineages as species units, often artificially lumping together ecologically well differentiated young lineages.
-In addition, since increasing phylogenetic resolution well correlates with detecting geographically restricted lineages (Bass & Boenigk, 2011), such taxonomic bias can fundamentally influence our estimates of principal speciation mechanisms towards the higher probability of allopatric speciation.
+Dinoflagellate N{II} FY-MOLECULAR ECOLOGY species divergence varies from 5.5 to 32 Ma (Leaw et al., 2016; Lowe, Martin, Montagnes, & Watts, 2012), diatom divergence times then generally span 2.9-11.7 Ma (Brown & Sorhannus, 2010; Sörhannus, Fenster, Hoffman, & Burckle, 1991; Whittaker, Rignanese, Olson, & Rynearson, 2012).
+Of note, more recent divergence times were estimated for those protist groups producing a variety of beautifully ornamented shells or scales, such as Radiolaria (~1.7 Ma; Ishitani, Ujiié, de Vargas, Not, & Takahashi, 2012) and Coccolithophores (0.3-5.6 Ma; Sáez et al., 2003).
+Clearly, the scarcity of morphological features in protists lead to ignoring recently diverged lineages and recognizing rather evolutionary old lineages as species units, often artificially lumping together ecologically well-differentiated young lineages.
+In addition, because increasing phylogenetic resolution correlates well with detecting geographically restricted lineages (Bass & Boenigk, 2011), such taxonomic bias can fundamentally influence our estimates of the principal mechanisms of speciation towards the higher probability of allopatric speciation.